FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 16: Create profile**

-As a conference staff, I want to create a profile for the conference I have just created.
+As a conference staff, I want to be able to create a profile for the conference I have just created.

 _Acceptance Tests_
 ```gherkin